PranavBansal04/Identifying-Potential-Customers/README.md

 Forests, Gradient Boosting Classifier, K-NN and SVM.
 Random Forest ended up as the best performing model among all of them, where F1-Score has been chosen as the evaluation criteria.

+The repository contains several jupyter notebooks and a rmd file that contains the initial data preprocessing and exploratory data analysis.